Best of Cambodia and South Vietnam Trip Notes

 Further to this, 24 nationalities have not required a visa for touristic visits for up to 15 days, which include the United Kingdom and EU passport holders.

-Travel Talk strongly recommends travellers obtain a tourist visa, where applicable, before arriving in Vietnam.
+Travel Talk strongly recommends travelers obtain a tourist visa, where applicable, before arriving in Vietnam.
 For more information on Vietnam eVisas, please visit https://evisa.xuatnhapcanh.gov.vn/.

-Passport validity entry requirements: Travellers entering Vietnam must also carry a passport or travel document with a minimum of 6 months validity remaining.
+Passport validity entry requirements: Travelers entering Vietnam must also carry a passport or travel document with a minimum of 6 months validity remaining.

 Visa to enter Cambodia is mandatory for most tourists, please note that most citizens traveling from Vietnam to Cambodia with the group will require a visa at the border.